-The Group's major financial instruments include trade and other receivables, unbilled revenue, bank balances and deposits, debt instrument at FVTOCI, equity instrument at FVTOCI, trade and other payables, bank borrowings, shareholder's loan and lease liabilities.
+The Group's major financial instruments include trade and other receivables, bank balances and deposits, equity instrument at FVTOCI, trade and other payables, bank borrowings, shareholder's loan and lease liabilities.
 The risks associated with these financial instruments include market risk (currency risk and interest rate risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.